 However, her father was forced to commit suicide after he failed in a big political struggle.

 Beloved Couple Came Through Thick and Thin

-Fortunately, Yang Jian's father, the old friend of Dugu's late father, was an exceptional general who kept winning on the battlefield; Yang Jian's brothers married to other noble girls from powerful clans.
+Fortunately, Yang Jian's father, the old friend of Dugu's late father, was an exceptional general who kept winning on the battlefield; Yang Jian's brothers also married other noble girls from powerful clans.

-This made the new king felt threatened and unhappy, so he commanded his queen Lihua, the daughter of Yang and Dugu, to commit suicide.
+This made the new king feel threatened and unhappy, so he commanded his queen Lihua, the daughter of Yang and Dugu, to commit suicide.

-Unearthed Artifacts of Queen Dugu’s Great Granddaughter — National Museum of China
+Unearthed Artifacts of Queen dugu's Great Granddaughter — National Museum of China

 (Photo by Dongmaiying)

 Seizing of Opportunity and Establishing of the Sui Dynasty

 Soon, this king, Dugu and Yang Jian’s son-in-law died suddenly and left the country to a 6-year-old new king.